-Located in Grand Hall, this community provides a great environment for students interested in all areas of business to learn from each other and succeed in their introductory business classes.
+Located in Grand Hall, Saint Louis University's Ethical Leaders in Business Learning Community provides a great environment for students interested in all areas of business to learn from each other and succeed in their introductory business classes.

-The Ethical Leaders in Business Learning Community focuses on the relationship between business and leadership characteristics.
+SLU's Ethical Leaders in Business Learning Community focuses on the relationship between business and leadership characteristics.
 You will have opportunities to learn from guest speakers, get hands-on experience through field trips, and take courses that connect personal interests and strengths with career goals.

 This community is open to Richard A. Chaifetz School of Business students.

 - ECON 1900: Principles of Economics

 Medallion: Ethical Leaders in Business Curricular and Co-Curricular Tracking

 Students who complete all curricular and co-curricular requirements of the learning community program will receive a Gold Medallion to be worn at graduation and a learning community certificate in recognition of their commitment and achievement within their LC.